mukabane1/mukabane1/README.md

-Hi — I’m Faith Mmukabane
+Hi — I’m Faith Mukabane

 **Electrical & Electronic Engineering student** with a passion for **creating software that solves real-world problems**.
 I combine hardware knowledge and software skills to build practical, scalable solutions.